 If you get this message it means your ESTA application has been reviewed and rejected.
 You, therefore, do not have permission to enter the U.S. under the ESTA Visa Waiver Program.
 You could, however, still qualify to apply for a B-2 Tourist Visa under certain circumstances and be given permission to travel to the U.S. You can get answers to any questions you might have and apply for a U.S. Visa at this U.S. government website.

-Note:.
-If you entered incorrect information or made another mistake on the ESTA application form, you should send an email to the ESTA technical support team.
-You will find detailed instructions at the following link.
+Note: If you entered incorrect information or made another mistake on the ESTA application form, you should send an email to the ESTA technical support team.

 What is ESTA?